basisai/terraform-kubernetes-consul/README.md

-# Terraform Consul on Kubenretes
+# Terraform Consul on Kubernetes

 Deploys a [Consul](https://www.consul.io/) cluster on Kubernetes cluster running on any cloud provider.
 This module makes use of the official Hashicorp